CONTEMPORARY art gallery IN BEACON, NY

 EXHIBITION DETAILS

-Spaces Between Color will be on view at Distortion Society, 155 Main Street, Beacon, New York from February 7 through May 3, 2026.
+Larrupin will be on view at Distortion Society, 155 Main Street, Beacon, NY from May 9, 2026 through July 2, 2026.
 The gallery is free and open to the public.
-There will be an opening reception on February 7, 2026 from 7-9pm.
+There will be an opening reception on May 9, 2026 from 7-9pm.

 PRESS INQUIRY→